Interval Training – What Ratio Is Best?

 Ratio: the aerobic ratio is: 1:1 to 1:0.5.
 This is to suggest you would start at the highest ratio (1:1) and over time progress on to the harder ratio (1:0.5)

-Minimum work duration: to ensure that the energy system used is aerobic and not lactic acid, the minimum work duration should be two minutes.
+Minimum work duration: To ensure that the energy system used is aerobic and not lactic acid, the minimum work duration should be two minutes.

 LACTIC ACID RATIO

 Ratio: the lactic acid ratio is: 1:4, 1:3 or 1:2.
-It is recommended you start on the highest ratio (1:4) and progress down the ratio’s as your lactic acid tolerance and lactic acid removal pathways improve.
+It is recommended you start on the highest ratio (1:4) and progress down the ratios as your lactic acid tolerance and lactic acid removal pathways improve.

 Creatine phosphate (ATP/CP) ratios